Skip Navigation

 Adult Meal Pricing [Teacher/Staff]:

-Dickinson ISD will collect on all unpaid meal charges.
 The parent/guardian is responsible to repay any charges that have accrued before the end of the school year and for charges made prior to application approval.
-All charges will be carried over to the students account the following year.
-We will stop taking checks 2 weeks before the end of school.

 Revisions to the Charge Policy will be updated and posted online at Dickinson ISD website as TDA/USDA makes available.